FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

 The additional boxing introduces some overhead, e.g., proving ``x + y == y + x`` in F* amounts to proving ``Prims.op_Addition x y == Prims.op_Addition y x`` in SMT2.
-This in turn involves instantiation quantifiers, then reasoning the the theory of arithmetic, and finally using the injectivity of the ``BoxInt`` function to conclude.
+This in turn involves instantiation quantifiers, then reasoning in the theory of linear arithmetic, and finally using the injectivity of the ``BoxInt`` function to conclude.
 However, this overhead is usually not perceptible, and the uniformity of encoding everything to a single ``Term`` sort simplifies many other things.
 Nevertheless, F* provides a few options to control the way integers and boxed and unboxed, described :ref:`ahead
 <z3_and_smtencoding_options>`.